MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 ---
-title: 'Redis Streams With Elixir'
+title: 'Redis Streams With Elixir: A Guide to Event Sourcing'
 date: '2023-07-25T00:00'
-excerpt: "Consuming with a Redis Stream using Elixir & Redix."
+excerpt: "This guide will show you how to implement a basic event sourcing system with Redis, Elixir, and Redix."
 categories: [Software, Full Stack, Redis, Elixir]
-isDraft: true
+isDraft: false
 ---

 # Redis Streams With Elixir: A Guide to Event Sourcing